 Causes of These Disorders

 According to APA, all of the trauma- and stressor-related disorders must occur following some identifiable traumatic or stressful event.
-However, the event itself cannot be designated as the cause of the syndrome because most people who experience severe trauma are not diagnosed with these disorders (as can be seen by the prevalence rates).
+However, the event itself cannot be designated as the cause of the syndrome because most people who experience severe trauma are not diagnosed with these disorders.

 Other interacting risk factors can predispose someone to a higher chance of developing a trauma- and stressor-related disorder.
 These include: